smithgraeme/another-mysql-promise/README.md

 # another-mysql-promise
 A very lightweight Node.js mysql driver wrapper that adds promises so you can use nice tidy async/await style code.
-Works great if you're writing Node.js based AWS Lambda's with a MySQL backend.
+Works great if you're writing Node.js based AWS Lambdas with a MySQL backend.

 Example usage: